Tony Pulis: Return to Stoke City

-In May 2006, Pulis was the subject of an approach from former club Stoke, who had recently parted company with manager Johan Boskamp, following Peter Coates' takeover of the club.
+In May 2006, Pulis was the subject of an approach from former club Stoke, who had recently parted company with manager Johan Boskamp, following Peter Coates's takeover of the club.
 Plymouth reportedly turned down this approach.
 On 14 June 2006, however, it was announced that Pulis would be returning as manager of Stoke.

 Pulis bolstered his squad for the 2006–07 season with the permanent additions of Danny Higginbotham, Ricardo Fuller and Vincent Péricard.
 His most notable coup was the loan signing of Lee Hendrie from Aston Villa.
 Hendrie's arrival along with the loan signings of Salif Diao, Andy Griffin and Rory Delap coincided with a change of form for the Potters following a poor start to the season.
 Stoke went as high as fourth in the table prior to the January transfer window.

 Pulis was named Manager of the Month for April 2007 after Stoke picked up 11 points from 5 league games.
 This unbeaten run lifted Stoke to seventh in the table, on equal points with sixth-place Southampton.
 A 1–1 draw against Queens Park Rangers on the final day of the season, however, led to Stoke finishing eighth in the Championship.
 Pulis sold several key players prior to the 2007–08 season; club captain Danny Higginbotham was one of a number of players to depart, joining Sunderland for £3 million.
 Pulis, however, utilised the loan market again, signing five players on loan, including Ryan Shawcross from Manchester United, with a few of these loan signings joining on a permanent deal in the January transfer window.

 Pulis guided Stoke City to promotion to the Premier League on the final matchday of the season, to be Stoke's first top flight campaign in 23 years.
 Upon promotion, Pulis admitted the need to strengthen his squad but he also made it clear that the club would not go 'over the top' with spending.
 Stoke's biggest summer signing was that of striker Dave Kitson, who joined from recently relegated Reading for £5.5 million.
 Kitson was followed by the captures of Seyi Olofinjana from Wolverhampton Wanderers for £3 million, Abdoulaye Faye from Newcastle United for £2.25 million, Amdy Faye from Charlton Athletic for an undisclosed fee, Andrew Davies joined for £1.2 million from Southampton, defender Ibrahima Sonko signed for an initial £2 million fee from Reading and former Potter Danny Higginbotham rejoined his former club from Sunderland for an undisclosed fee.
 Pulis was also prepared to move players on, including his son Anthony Pulis and striker Jon Parkin.